 Why using a deer processor may be your best option

-The prospect of converting a 150-pound whole deer into cuts for dinner can be intimidating.
+The prospect of converting a 150-pound whole deer into cuts for dinner can be intimidating, this isn’t just an upland game bird.
 “I don’t know how to butcher a deer.”
 “I don’t have the space or the tools.”
 “I don’t have time.”

 The last response seems to be the most common and certainly is not surprising these days.
 I know hunters who typically butcher their own game who will still use a processor from time to time because the circumstances make butchering their own deer difficult or impossible.